tracelabs/awesome-osint/README.md

 ## Social Media

-*Tools for OSINT from popular social media platforms*
+*Tools for gathering OSINT from popular social media platforms*

 * [Instaloader](https://instaloader.github.io/) - Instaloader is a tool to download pictures (or videos) along with their captions and other metadata from Instagram
 * [Sherlock](https://github.com/sherlock-project/sherlock) - Command line tool to search usernames across social networks